 Extra Spirited Beard

-Here's a way to get your man into the holiday spirit--involve his facial hair!
+Here's a way to get your man into the holiday spirit - involve his facial hair!
 Extra points if his beard is long enough that you can actually tie the candy canes to him using his whiskers.
 Otherwise, use beard wax to curl his whiskers like a Christmas tree and attach with some double-sided tape.
 Make sure to use mini candy canes so they actually adhere.
-Get him a cute little Santa hat or headband to really complete his look.
+Get him a cute little Santa hat or headband to complete his look.